Chapter 13

 As a result of this incident, on top of everything else that had happened with Robert over the previous months, Tom later stepped down as one of the trustees of Robert’s legal defense fund.
 The fund was ultimately closed with all money they had collected going to a charity of the trustee’s choice.
 This action effectively ended any chance Robert would ever have to gain a new trial on his court-martial.

 I still had limited contact with Marilou as I was making monthly payments on our property settlement, as agreed to under terms of our divorce.
-In the early spring, I learned that Marilou and Robert had purchased a house a house larger than either mine or Robert’s former house next door.
+In the early spring, I learned that Marilou and Robert had purchased a house larger than either mine or Robert’s former house next door.
 It was located on a bayou opening directly on the Mississippi Sound in one of the most expensive neighborhoods in Gautier.
 Robert’s house next door remained empty over the winter and spring, but he continued to store his boats and van there.

 I also received occasional information on Marilou and Robert’s doing though Marilou’s cousin.
 Even after the divorce, I stayed close to Marilou’s family.
 One of her cousins with two children lived in the next town over.
 While I made a point of never asking about Marilou, her cousin would frequently volunteer information.